daisykim/daisykim.github.io/p/terms.md

 Your use of the Website and Service must not violate any applicable laws, including copyright or trademark laws, export control laws, or other laws in your jurisdiction.
 You are responsible for making sure that your use of the Service is in compliance with laws and any applicable regulations.

 2. Content Restrictions
-You agree that you will not under any circumstances upload, post, host, or transmit any content that:
+You agree that you will not under any circumstances upload, post, host, or transm

+any content that:

 - is unlawful or promotes unlawful activities;
 - is or contains sexually obscene content;